CIG-MAE: Cross-Modal Information-Guided Masked Autoencoder for Self-Supervised WiFi Sensing: Experiments

 \textit{Protocol \& Implementation.} We implement the model in PyTorch on an NVIDIA RTX 5090.
-Datasets are stratified (8:2 train/test split).
+Datasets are stratified (8:2 train/test split), so the training splits of SignFi, NLOS and HTHI contain $2{,}208$, $2{,}400$ and $3{,}840$ unlabeled sequences, respectively.
 Raw CSI phase is linearly calibrated \cite{Preprocess_phaseSanitation_2012}, and both modalities are z-score normalized.
 We adhere to the standard $k$-shot linear probing protocol: pre-trained encoders are frozen, and concatenated representations are fed to a linear classifier. \textbf{Pre-training} runs for 300 epochs (batch size 256) using AdamW ($lr=1\times 10^{-4}$, weight decay $0.01$, $\beta=(0.9,0.95)$).
-We set the mask ratio $\rho=0.95$, patch size $(3,5)$, and loss weights $w_{\text{rec}}=1, w_{\text{bt}}=0.2, w_{\text{aim}}=1\times 10^{-4}$.
+We set the mask ratio $\rho=0.95$, patch size $(3,5)$, and loss weights $w_{\text{bt}}=0.2, w_{\text{aim}}=1\times 10^{-4}$.
 The AIM policy features $\mathbf{x}^{m}$ and encoder latent features $\mathbf{z}^{m}$ are both 256.
 Critically, the BT projection head is a 3-layer MLP with width 1024 (SignFi/HTHI) or 5096 (NLOS). \textbf{Downstream} evaluation uses 1-shot (SignFi) or 10-shot (NLOS/HTHI) learning for 100 epochs (batch size 32, $lr=1\times 10^{-3}$).
-Architecture details are provided in Table \ref{Arch_exp}.
+Architecture details are provided in Table I. We adopt this mid-sized dual-stream CNN backbone to practically balance representation expressiveness and deployment efficiency.
+Smaller variants lack sufficient receptive field and channel capacity to capture the spatio-temporal structure of $3\times 30\times 200$ CSI maps, whereas larger models incur prohibitive latency and memory overheads on edge devices with diminishing empirical gains.